 What is Floor Insulation?

 Floor Insulation sits directly under or on top of your floorboards on the ground level of your home.
-Floor insulation can also be used to seal any draught gaps which may be between skirting boards and your floors.
-In turn, this will save you a considerable amount of money by reducing your heating bills each Winter.
+It can also be used to seal any draught gaps which may be between skirting boards and your floors.

-By installing floor insulation, you will stop heat escaping through the floor and draughts coming through the floorboards.
-Usually floor insulation is installed when putting a new floor in place.
-Most floors can easily be re-fitted with floor insulation materials, so it's never too late to add floor insulation.
-Our vast collection of floor insulation is available in a range of thicknesses, widths, lengths and density.
+Usually it is installed when putting a new floor in place.
+Most floors can also easily be re-fitted with these materials, so it's never too late to add them!
+Our collection of floor insulation is available in a range of thicknesses, widths, lengths and density.
 This helps you to choose the right product for your project.

-The type of floor insulation you will need will be dependent on the type of floor you have currently.
+The type you will need will be dependent on the type of floor you have currently.
 There are two types of floor;

 - A Suspended Floor (wooden floor)

 To meet the needs of both types of floor there are two types of insulation.
 The ‘Solid Floor’ type would be laid on top of your existing floor and then finished off by your chosen option such as carpet or floor board.
 The other option is a 'Suspended’ type.

 If you don't have a cellar or a basement then you can lift the floorboards and place one of our many specialist products underneath.
 If you do have a cellar or basement then you can still complete this option.
 You will need to hold the suspended insulation in place with netting.
 Cover any pre-existing holes in your floor perhaps created by cables or old pipes to ensure heat is not lost here.

 If laying it simply on top of your floor it may be essential to adjust the bottom of your door.
 This is because your flooring will now be slightly higher.
 You can complete this by taking off your door and shaving the measurement off which you require.